AdrienHorgnies/lazy-server/README.md

 ## Utilisation

 ```
-usage: main.py [-h] [seed]
+usage: main.py [-h] [--save-figures] [--w2] [seed]

-Produce the different graphs and measures presented in the project report.
+Produce the different results presented in the project report.

 positional arguments:
   seed            seed to initialize the random generator

 optional arguments:
   -h, --help      show this help message and exit
+  --save-figures  Whether to save figures or not in ./out
+  --w2            Compute E[W^2] for rho = 0.5 INSTEAD of printing all the
+                  graphs
 ```

 ## Note